Chiral Light Front Perturbation Theory and the Flavor Dependence of the Light-Quark Nucleon Sea: V. Summary

+The pion-baryon form factors of our model are essentially model-independent, and the coupling constants are reasonably well-determined.
+For values of $x$ greater than about 0.15, the pion cloud effects dominate.
+The rise and then fall of the ratio $\bar{d}/\bar{u}$ are unalterable consequences of our approach.
+Significantly changing any of the input parameters would cause severe disagreements with other areas of nuclear physics, and would be tantamount to changing the model.
+If the high$-x$ E866 results were to be confirmed by the SeaQuest experiment, the model would be ruled out.

-This letter presents a light-cone wave function calculation of the flavor content of the nucleonic light-quark sea.
-The formalism shows how to properly include the effects of form-factors in a four-dimensional treatment.
-This allows us to obtain results which include the effects of the uncertainties in the input parameters.
-These are small enough to provide a definitive test of the pion cloud's role in the nucleon sea.
-We would regard the pion cloud influence in the nucleon sea as being ruled out if our results were to disagree with the eventual results of the SeaQuest experiment.
+In summary, this work presents a chiral light-front perturbation theory calculation of the wave function that describes the flavor content of the nucleonic light-quark sea.
+The formalism shows how to properly obtain vertex functions in a four-dimensional treatment.
+This allows us to obtain results which include the effects of the uncertainties in the input parameters, small enough to provide a definitive test of the pion cloud's role in the nucleon sea.
+The pion cloud influence in the nucleon sea will be ruled out if our results were to disagree with the eventual results of the SeaQuest experiment.